-Planning a college curriculum is a challenging process.
-University of Maryland University College employs a number of professional Academic Advisors to provide assistance for students.
-Academic Advisors maintain offices in Guam, Japan, Korea, and Okinawa.
-They travel frequently to visit most education centers to meet with students.
-This assistance can include a review of potential transfer credit, help with clarification of education goals, aid in selecting appropriate courses, and the preparation of tentative evaluations of students' progress toward UMUC certificates, associate's degree, and bachelor's degrees.
+Academic Advisors provide enrolled students the information needed to plan an academic program.
+This assistance can include a review of potential transfer credit, help with clarification of education and career goals, aid in selecting appropriate courses, and the preparation of tentative evaluations of students' progress toward UMUC certificates, associate's degrees, and bachelor's degrees.

 Students should meet with an Academic Advisor as early in their college careers as possible to ensure that the courses they select meet the requirements for a degree or certificate with UMUC.
-If students cannot speak with an Advisor in person, they can contact one by telephone or email.
-Students can access an Advisor's contact information through MyUMUC.
+If students cannot speak with an advisor in person, they can contact one by telephone or email.
+Students can access an advisor's contact information through MyUMUC.

 Prospective or newly admitted students can have a review of their potential transfer credit done by an Academic Advisor.
-This review is an estimate of the academic credit UMUC might accept toward a particular degree, and of the requirements that would remain to be fulfilled.
-(A description of sources of credit are described in the Ways of Earning Credit section of this Catalog and online at www.asia.umuc.edu/studentservices/credit.cfm.)
+This review is an estimate of the academic credit UMUC might accept toward a particular degree and of the requirements that would remain to be fulfilled.
+(Sources of credit are described in the Ways of Earning Credit section of this catalog and online at www.asia.umuc.edu/studentservices/credit.cfm.)
 This review is not binding on either the student or UMUC and is subject to change.